 Keep Original Lines:

-After the allocation has been performed, keep or delete the original line(s) that were originally selected in the journal.
+After the allocation has been performed, keep or delete the original line(s) that were originally selected in the journal or document.